 This post will help you answer the question, Is movie theater popcorn gluten free?, once and for all.
-I’ll discuss what the major movie theater brands say about their popcorn, as well as reveal how my movie popcorn fared when tested for hidden gluten with my Nima Sensor.
+I’ll discuss what the major movie theater brands say about their popcorn and reveal how my movie popcorn fared when tested for hidden gluten with my Nima Sensor.
 This post may contain affiliate links.
 Please read my disclosures.

 While going to the movies is fun in itself, I also love eating movie theater popcorn.
 I rarely miss an opportunity to indulge in that salty, crunchy goodness.

-I’ll share what each of the popular movie theater brands say about gluten, as well as share the results of my hidden gluten test of AMC’s movie theater popcorn.
+I’ll share what each popular movie theater brand says about gluten and the results of my hidden gluten test of AMC’s movie theater popcorn.
 More on that in a bit.

 Is AMC Theater Popcorn Gluten Free?

-AMC also says that all its ingredients have been verified as gluten free by third-party consultant, MenuTrinfo®, LLC.
-Of course, AMC also warns the gluten-free community that gluten is present in its kitchen and there is a chance for cross contact.
+AMC also says that all its ingredients have been verified as gluten free by a third-party consultant, MenuTrinfo®, LLC.
+Of course, AMC also warns the gluten-free community that gluten is present in its kitchen and there is a chance for cross-contact.
 It also says that its products can change at any time.

-I independently tested AMC Movie Theater popcorn for hidden gluten with my Nima Sensor.
-Nima is a portable gluten-detecting device that enables you to test a small piece of your food for gluten before you eat it.
+I tested AMC Movie Theater popcorn for hidden gluten with my Nima Sensor.
+Nima is a portable gluten-detecting device that allows you to test a small piece of your food for gluten before eating it.

 Nima displays a smiley face if something is gluten free, and it displays a wheat symbol when it finds gluten.
 Here’s how AMC’s popcorn fared: